B612-Concept/b612-concept-site/content/posts/basic-blog.md

 But B612 is so much more than that.

-It is a call to adventure, a pathway to your discover own curiosity and imagination, and maybe even an inspiration to discover something about yourself.
+It is a call to adventure, a pathway to discovering your own curiosity and imagination, or maybe an inspiration to learn something about yourself.
 It is a safe space where you can be still in this incredibly fast pace world unfolding around us.
 It is a space where you can have a simple and quiet moment to yourself (or with a close one) away from it all.
 Actually, maybe one of those many simple moments on your journey that might help you at your own crossroads.

 And so now that I might have your attention or that you might be intrigued, your next natural question, will be…well ok cool story, but what does this space actually look like?

 I will share that with you soon.
 I am building it as we speak.
 In the meantime, I invite you, through this simple and beautiful website, to take a moment and explore what this private space might be for you and why you might one day find yourself using it.

 I can't wait to invite you to spend a small moment at B612, soon.